 Who knows, they may come up with ideas that your marketing team might never have thought of.

-Also, as you get started with the content creation, you should share the brand guidelines and assets like logo, banners, etc., with the content creator.
-This way, creators will have a clear idea of presenting your products and keeping your brand values intact.
+Also, as you get started with content creation, you should share the brand guidelines and assets like logos, banners, etc., with the content creator.
+This way, creators will have a clear idea of how to present their products and keep their brand values intact.

 7. Analyze Performance